intel/cc-oci-runtime/proxy/README.md

 a small RPC protocol, requests being similar to a function call and responses encoding the result of the call.

-Each message is composed of a header and some data:
+Each message is composed of a header and some optional data:

 ```
   ┌────────────────┬────────────────┬──────────────────────────────┐